Monasticism: Hinduism

 A meeting of various Shankaracharya – heads of monasteries called mathas in the Advaita Vedanta tradition.
 The title derives from Adi Shankara, an eighth-century CE reformer of Hinduism.

 In their quest to attain the spiritual goal of life, some Hindus choose the path of monasticism (Sannyasa).
-Monastics commit themselves to a life of simplicity, celibacy, detachment from worldly pursuits, and the contemplation of God.
-A Hindu monk is called a sanyāsī, sādhu, or swāmi.
-A nun is called a sanyāsini, sādhvi, or swāmini.
-Such renunciates are accorded high respect in Hindu society, because their outward renunciation of selfishness and worldliness serves as an inspiration to householders who strive for mental renunciation.
+Monastics generally commit themselves to a life of simplicity, celibacy, detachment from worldly pursuits, and the contemplation of God.
+A Hindu monk may be called a sanyāsī, sādhu, or swāmi.
+A nun may be called a sanyāsini, sādhvi, or swāmini.
+Such renunciates are accorded respect in Hindu society because their outward renunciation of selfishness and worldly attachment serve as an example to householders who pursue mental renunciation.
 Some monastics live in monasteries, while others wander from place to place, trusting in God alone to provide for their physical needs.
-It is considered a highly meritorious act for a lay devotee to provide sadhus with food or other necessaries.
+It is considered a highly meritorious act for a lay devotee to provide sādhus with food or other necessities.
 Sādhus are expected to treat all with respect and compassion, whether a person may be poor or rich, good or wicked.
 They are also expected to be indifferent to praise, blame, pleasure, and pain.
 A sādhu can typically be recognized by his ochre-colored clothing.
-Generally, Vaisnava monks shave their heads except for a small patch of hair on the back of the head, while Saivite monks let their hair and beard grow uncut.
+Generally, Vaisnava monks shave their heads except for a small patch of hair on the back of the head, while Shaiva monks let their hair and beard grow uncut.

 A sādhu's vow of renunciation typically forbids him from: